 - Promote exploration of new opportunities and new relationships.

 - Finally, be prepared for major stumbling blocks and bumps in the road.
 Remember that we often learn and grow the most when we are challenged and things don't come easy.
-But overcoming adversity helps make students with exceptionalities exceptional!
+But overcoming adversity is one of the many ways that make students with exceptionalities exceptional!

 Please take a few minutes to review Dickinson College's Parent Philosophy.

-Marni Jones, Director of Learning Skills and Disability Services
+Marni Jones, Director of Learning Skills and the Office of Disability Services (ODS)

-Stephanie Anderberg, Administrative Assistant for Learning Skills and Disability Services
+Stephanie Anderberg, Program Coordinator for Learning Skills and ODS